I just saw some video of Iran doing their own May Day thing with their troops.

 Mrs. Clinton did not offer any estimate of the costs to businesses under her expanded family leave program, nor did she explain how her new proposal might affect the nation's unemployment rate.

-But it's just, it's typical.
+But it's just typical.

 I've warned you people, I don't know how many times about this.